pegaltier/awesome-utils-dev/utils-all/utils-trade-strat.md

 - preset for binaryhlc and start coding the hlc2 with more idea on it like grid multi position or divergance MIN(10) > MIN(20) and 3 consecutive close
 - continue work on ROC, find improvement to close better, like the BREAKOUT (ema?)
 - backtest my first Multi Timeframe Psych with rules long only if close > 2 bands
-- continue work on ADX: add input for momentumTrigger to allow keep position open if adx above this level, probably momentum is strong so it should not exit. add input for emaExit
 - reorganize different RSI stategies : RSI3X; RSIRANGE, RSIPULLBACK, RSIMR (Lefort), STOMR (Lefort)

+## TODO: NOTES: ADX
+- continue work on ADX: add input for momentumTrigger to allow keep position open if adx above this level, probably momentum is strong so it should not exit + add input for emaExit + add input for isRisingAdx